pinetree1/crispr-dav/README.md

 ## Results

 Results are available in 'deliverables' directory.
 Each subdirectory is for a CRISPR site.
 Results for a CRISPR site are accessable via index.html in the subdirectory.
-There are several sections:
+These are the result sections:

 #### 1. Gene:
 Brief description about the amplicon and CRISPR target.